KillerCodeMonkey/ngx-quill/README.md

 }
 ```

+## How to present the editor content

+In most cases a wysiwyg editor is used in backoffice to store the content to the database.
+On the other side this value should be used, to show the content to the enduser.

+In most cases the `html` format is used, but it is not recommended by QuillJS, because it has the intention to be a solid, easy to maintain editor.
+Because of that it uses blots and object representations of the content and operation.

+This content object is easy to store and to maintain, because there is no html syntax parsing necessary.
+So you even switching to another editor is very easy when you can work with that.

+### Using QuillJS to render content

+In general QuillJS recommends to use a QuillJS instance to present your content.
+Just create a quill editor without a toolbar and in readonly mode.
+With some simple css lines you can remove the default border around the content.

+### Using angular [innerHTML]

+Most of you will use the `html` format (even it is not recommended).
+To render custom html with angular you should use the `[innerHTML]` attribute.

+But there are some pitfalls:

+1. You need to have the quill css files loaded, when using classes and not inline styling (https://quilljs.com/guides/how-to-customize-quill/#class-vs-inline)
+2. Angular has html sanitation, so it will strip unkown or not trusted parts of your HTML - just mark your html as trusted ([DomSanitizer](https://angular.io/api/platform-browser/DomSanitizer))

+After that your content should look like what you expected.

+If you store html in your database, checkour your backend code, sometimes backends are stripping unwanted tags as well ;).

 ## Security Hint

 Angular templates provide some assurance against XSS in the form of client side sanitizing of all inputs https://angular.io/guide/security#xss.